dendronhq/dendron-site/vault/dendron.ref.commands.md

 - `Dendron: Delete Node`

 ### Insert Note
+> DEPRECATED: This feature is deprecated and will be removed in future versions of Dendron - please use [[Template Apply|dendron://dendron.dendron-site/dendron.topic.templates.commands.template-apply]] instead

 Insert the contents from a note into another note.
 You can configure a starting hierarchy for this command.
 Useful if you designated a hierarchy (eg. `templates`) for insertions.